BluBracket/docs.blubracket.com/content/intro/getting-started/index.md

 ---
 title: "Getting started with BluBracket"
-description: "Getting started with BluBracket"
+description: "How to sign up and start using BluBracket for free"
-lead: "Getting started with BluBracket"
+lead: ""
 date: 2022-01-12T02:48:57+00:00
 draft: false
 weight: 300